contentionary/template/README.md

 - Verify your account through your mail and proceed to login

 - Visit [dev.edtify.com/create-centre](https://dev.edtify.com/create-centre) and fill in the required details
+  - select the plugin combinations you would like to work and
+  - upload your centre logo.
+  - fill in the rest of the form and submit it.

 - After creating your centre, click the Manage Centre button and proceed to the Admin dashboard page